Missing woman’s remains found; homicide charge filed earlier

-PITTSBURGH (AP) - Remains found over the weekend in western Pennsylvania have been identified as those of a woman whose disappearance resulted in a homicide charge against a handyman, authorities said.
+PITTSBURGH (AP) - Remains found over the weekend in western Pennsylvania have been identified as those of a woman whose disappearance led to a homicide charge against a handyman, authorities said.

 A Plum Borough officer found human remains Sunday in a garbage bag in an area known for illegal dumping and off-road vehicle use.
 Allegheny County police said.